 - We brought nothing into this world and we won’t be bringing anything away with us.

-- It is similar to Luke 12:20 – if your life comes to an end now, who then will these things belong to?
+- It is similar to what is said in Luke 12:20 – if your life comes to an end now, who then will these things belong to?
 The government?
 Your family?
 Your spouse?
 No one?

 - Why don’t you do something good with it when you can now, when you are still alive?

-8. What does the Bible say about those that are rich?
+What else does the Bible say about those that are rich?

 - Matthew 19:23